jacubero/aws-architect-associate/docs/network.rst

 	  Example of private subnet route table

 The NAT gateway allows the EC2 with a private address to reach the Internet but the EC2 instance is not reachable from the Internet.
 The NAT gateway requires an Elastic IP address that will be used to translate the private address of the EC2 instance.
 Even if you are using a NAT gateway, you are still passing through an Internet Gateway to reach the Internet.
 You have one Internet Gateway per VPC but you can have multiple NAT gateways inside you VPC.
 The reason to have more than one is that they are highly available within an AZ, not across AZs.

+You can achieve HA across AZs by launching a NAT gateway in each AZ.
+If one AZ is down, all subnets associated to that AZ are down.
+If you have high availability, you would have multiple subnets spanning multiple zones: each zone's private subnets would point to a NAT Gateway in that zone's public subnet, with separate routing tables for each zone.

 A NAT gateway separate subnets and can scale up to 45 Gbps.
 There is a limit of 55000 connections towards the same destination.
 If you need more thant 45 Gbps or more than 55000 connections towards the same destination, then you will need more than one NAT gateway.
 In that case, you will need another subnet with a different route table that will point towards the second NAT gateway.